MuHAVi: Multicamera Human Action Video Data

 On the table below, you can click on the links to download the data (JPG images) for the corresponding action

-Important: note that MS Internet Explorer can not download the files with over 2GB size, use alternative browsers such as Mozilla Firefox.
+Important: We noted that some earlier versions of that earlier versions of MS Internet Explorer could not download files over 2GB size, so we recomment to use alternative browsers such as Firefox or Chrome.

 Each tar file contains 7 folders corresponding to 7 actors (Person1 to Person7) each of which contains 8 folders corresponding to 8 cameras (Camera_1 to Camera_8).
 Image frames corresponding to every combination of action/actor/camera are named with image frame numbers starting from 00000001.jpg for simplicity.
 The video frame rate is 25 frames per second and the resolution of image frames (except for Camera_8) is 720 x 576 Pixels (columns x rows).
 The image resolution is 704 x 576 for Camera_8.